 - Anthony Blunt, one of the Cambridge Five (a group of KGB moles in Britain's intelligence services) wasn't charged after he agreed a plea bargain and named agents he'd recruited.
 He was in charge of the Queen's portraits and got a knighthood.
 Subverted as he was then outed in 1979 and stripped of said knighthood.

 - Wikileaks put defiance of this trope as their mission statement.
-An Archive Binge through it is one of the faster way to lose faith on fellow humans.
+An Archive Binge through it is one of the faster ways to lose faith in one's fellow humans.